ffund/ml-sys-ops/docs/units/3-devops.md

 ## Lab assignment

-Due 2/20
+Due TBD
 {: .label .label-yellow}

-The lab assignment will be released in the first half of next week.
+The lab assignment will be released TBD.

 <!--
 This week's lab assignment is: